serd223/walked/README.md

  - Duplicate, copy and paste files/directories,
  - Create, remove and rename files/directories.
  - Select multiple entries and do the operations mentioned above in bulk (except renaming, for now)
+ - Split the view into multiple panes for editing multiple directories at the same time

 Work in progress/planned features:
  - Incremental search